adnankurt16/arc-devtools-mcp/README.md

   - **Type:** boolean

 - **`--chromeArg`**
-  Additional arguments for Chrome.
-Only applies when Chrome is launched by chrome-devtools-mcp.
+  Additional arguments for Arc.
+Only applies when Arc is launched by arc-devtools-mcp.
   - **Type:** array

 <!-- END AUTO GENERATED OPTIONS -->